jrauvola/LIA/README.md

 **Back-End**: Powered by Flask for handling API requests and integrating AI models, ensuring efficient processing of data and seamless communication between the front-end and back-end.

 **AI Integration**: Incorporates Gemini 1.5 Pro for generating questions and providing expert answers, as well as computer vision models for facial expression analysis.

+**Deployment**: Hosted on Google Cloud Platform (GCP) using Cloud Run, a fully managed serverless platform that automatically scales based on demand.

 # **💸 LiA's Market Fit and Growth Potential**